Plurality

 “I miss the office chit-chat.”
 Sound familiar?
 Office banter is not the same in the era of distributed and remote work.
 Sharing knowledge and creating a personal connection with your team members requires a more conscious effort and learning to proactively tell about what you do and what you know.

-In this bite-sized podcast episode, Luis Suarez shares his tips on how to grow your knowledge-sharing muscle and start creating conversations in your digital workspace.”
+In this bite-sized podcast episode, Luis Suarez shares his tips on how to grow your knowledge-sharing muscle and start creating conversations in your digital workspace.

 Hear the 14 minutes of Arado Podcast: Learning to share knowledge and create a personal connection when working remotely to become aware of your work habits and develop new ones.
-Some notes I took while hearing Luis:

-Silos < distributed work = abundant and infinite knowledge.
-Train your muscles by sharing exercises once daily—one or two sentences to post on social or your schedule.
+Build your muscles by sharing knowledge daily—one or two sentences to post on social or your schedule.
 It becomes a reflective exercise in your workflow.
 It also becomes a learning exercise from one to many times per day.

 0 replies